-Two of the Canadian inventions from the exhibition at the Ontario Science Centre, were presented to Justin Trudeau, Prime minister of Canada, at the Prime Minister's inspiring Science Fair in Ottawa last week.
-Our Little Inventors were two of 30 projects on display.
+Two of the Canadian inventions were presented to The Right Honourable Justin Trudeau, Prime Minister of Canada, at the Prime Minister's inspiring Science Fair in Ottawa.
+Our little inventors were two of 30 projects on display.

 'Prime Minister Justin Trudeau poses with our two little inventors and other participants at the exhibition.'
 The two inventions that were exhibited at the Science Fair were the SCAF, a communication device for ants, and the Chaud-pelle, a heated snow shovel.

 The SCAF (Système de Communication avec les Fourmis), invented by Justin, age 12, from Gatineau, Québec.
 Made real by David Hunt from MAKE 613.
 The Chaud-pelle (Hot Shovel), invented by Annaelle, age 11, from Gatineau, Québec.
 Made real by Richard Scott, a mechanical engineering graduate from the University of Ottawa.